rnystrom/Blog/_posts/2011-04-11-Mobile-Web-App-Frameworks.md

 ---
 layout: post
-title: Guide to iOS Web Apps
+title: "Mobile Web App Frameworks"
 ---

 > This is a post from my original Wordpress blog.
 It has some valuable information so I decided to reinstate some of these old posts.
 Originally posted on April 11, 2011.